jorainer/xcmsTutorials/README.md

   the *vignettes* folder and evaluate the R code blocks in that document.

-For manual installation, an R version >= 4.3.0 is required as well as recent versions of the packages `MsExperiment`, `Spectra` and in particular the `xcms` (version >= 4.1.0 is needed).
+For manual installation, an R version >= 4.4.0 is required as well as recent versions of the packages `MsExperiment`, `Spectra` and in particular the `xcms`.
 These can be installed using the code below:

 ```r
 install.packages("BiocManager")